TRAINING – What we offer

 TRAINING GROUPS – Developing your talent starts here

-Training groups give athletes the opportunity to train with other athletes, whilst receiving coaching tailored to their needs.
-Athletes are welcome to join a group on a regular basis, or just for a few sessions.
+Training groups give athletes the opportunity to work with other athletes whilst receiving coaching tailored to their needs.
+If there is space, athletes are welcome to join a group and train on a regular basis with the goal of competing for the club.

 TRAINING – Where we meet

-See ‘About – How to find us’ section All pages – all track distances, Sprints and Middle distance, throws and jumps.
+See ‘About – How to find us’ section All ages – all track distances, Sprints and Middle distance, throws and jumps.

 Tuesday and Thursdays as above